Suggestions

 It is important to note that this does not apply to video sessions that use the OpenTok Media Router, as media is sent over the internet rather than the local network.

-If your application uses a relayed session, we encourage you to to add a descriptive custom usage string to inform the user why the application needs this permission:
+If your application uses a relayed session, we encourage you to add a descriptive custom usage string to inform the user why the application needs this permission:

 1. In Xcode, open your app's info.plist file.